patricksurry/g3/README.md

 </div>

 ### Display real metrics

 We've built a panel, but it's displaying fake metrics.
-G3 can poll an external URL for metrics, and expects a response containing a [JSON](https://www.json.org/json-en.html) dictionary with an entry for each metric.
+G3 normally polls an external URL for metrics, and expects a response containing a [JSON](https://www.json.org/json-en.html) dictionary with an entry for each metric.